microsoft/RTVS-docs/index.md

 **Q. I want to save my plots as PDFs.
 What software do I need for that?**

 A. See above.

+**Q. Does RTVS work with my source control system?**

+A. Yes, you can use any source control system that is integrated into Visual Studio. e.g., TFS, git, SVN, hg etc.

 ## Feedback